upstream-se/guidebook-draft/docs/meta/lifecycle-governance/versioning-model/index.md

 Normative claims, compliance assessments, and scholarly references must specify the major version to which they refer.

 Minor and patch increments do not change the major version identifier.

+## Summary

+The guidebook follows a structured MAJOR.MINOR.PATCH versioning model.

+- Major increments apply when the normative core defined in Foundations changes.
+- Minor increments apply to clarifications or non-normative content.
+- Patch increments apply only to editorial corrections that do not affect meaning.

+Major versions are immutable once released and remain archived.
+Normative claims must reference a released major version.

+This model preserves normative stability while allowing controlled evolution of the guidebook.

 ## Where to go next